sawaup/sawaup-challenge/readme.md

 - Well structured docs about the application
 - Conventional commits
 - Docker / 1 command script to run the application or Already hosted application (Vercel) :eyes:
-- E2E tests with Cypress or sellenium
+- E2E tests with Cypress or sellenium or/and unit testing on backend or frontend
 - NextJs
 - Prisma ORM

 ### No Needed :
 - Login / Logout / Signup

-Soon as you finish the challenge (5 days maximum) please send a email to our Head of Engineering (fredd@sawaup.com) with "Coding challenge" subject and the _link of the challenge repository_
+Soon as you finish the challenge (5 days maximum) please send a email to our Head of Engineering [fredd@sawaup.com](mailto:fredd@sawaup.com) with "Coding challenge" subject and the _link of the challenge repository_

 Data sample to use :